Furtive flycatcher

 The furtive flycatcher (Ficedula disposita) is a species of bird in the family Muscicapidae.
 It is endemic to the island of Luzon in the Philippines.

-Its natural habitats ar tropical moist lowland forests and tropical moist montane forests.
+Its natural habitats are tropical moist lowland forests and tropical moist montane forests.

 Description and taxonomy

-EBird describes it as "A small bird of lowland secondary forest with bamboo in northern Luzon.
-Dark brown above with a gray band across the chest, a white throat and belly, a brown rump, rufous outer tail feathers, and a black terminal band on the tail.
-Similar to Ashy-breasted Flycatcher, but differs in tail pattern.
-Song is a variable three-noted whistled phrase, "piii puu piiit!" with the middle note lower."
+This is a small bird found in the lowland forests of Luzon where it is typically associated with dense bamboo growths.
+It is dark brown with a gray chest, has a white throat and belly and a tail that is primarily orange but a dark brown tip..

+Its song is described as a descending three note whistle.
+It also has a faint but sharp whistling call.